 Figure 2.
 SEM images of (a) uncoated Ti, and (b) Ti_Col, (c) Ti_Col_low and (d) Ti_Col_high coatings.
 Ti: titanium alloy Ti6Al4V; Ti_Col: collagen-coated Ti; Ti_Col_low: collagen and low PG concentration-coated Ti; Ti_Col_high: collagen and high PG concentration-coated Ti.
+Red arrows indicate collagen fibrils.

 Contact angle (CA) measurements clearly demonstrated the presence of the coating by a decrease of the contact angle from about 115° (uncoated Ti6Al4V) to 95° (Ti_Col).
 Moreover, when PG was added to the coatings, the CA could not be measured, since the water droplet was directly absorbed into the samples, presumably due to the high roughness of the Ti6Al4V substrate.
 This suggests that the presence of PG in the coatings made the coatings markedly more hydrophilic.